mist64/cbmbus_doc/3 Commodore DOS.md

 While the interface to DOS often requres to specify the file type, it is not part of a file's identifier, i.e. there can not be two files with the same name but just a different type.

-XXX low-level API: tracks, sectors, buffers
+XXX low-level API: blocks, tracks, sectors, buffers

 ## Channel Numbers